ajfisher/salty-pibot/README.md

 ## Minion config

 * Put the `wpa_supplicant` file onto the boot partition after dd is finished
+* ssh pi@raspberrypi.local to get to machine to configure next steps.
 * Update the hostname to not be raspberrypi
 * Install the minion deps.